numfocus/gsoc/2016/proposals/maurya-kumar-raj.md

 ## Open Source Development Experience

 I have worked on few open source projects like Google's tensorflow https://github.com/tensorflow/tensorflow which involves computation using data flow graphs for scalable machine learning.
-I also have contribution in fixing bugs in Mozilla community at bugzilla and also contributed as Firefox Student Ambassador.
+I also have contribution in fixing bugs in Mozilla community at bugzilla and also contributed as Firefox Student Ambassador as well as on Free Code Camp https://github.com/FreeCodeCamp/FreeCodeCamp/issues/6126#issuecomment-182170155.

-I have also worked with a start-up from IIT Kanpur,SIDBI Incubation Center, (India) which involved the development of Dynamic UI graph using plot.ly API for Python and Java Script for testing and plotting the large experimental data sets.
+I have also worked with a start-up from IIT Kanpur, SIDBI Incubation Center, (India) which involved the development of Dynamic UI graph using plot.ly API for Python and Java Script for testing and plotting the large experimental data sets.

 I have been the member of NumFOCUS community and supporting it as a volunteer.